Patients & Families

 • Managing cancer-related fatigue: Food and drink, keeping active, keeping a fatigue diary, medicine like steroids and physiotherapy may all be options for managing fatigue.
 Speak to your doctor or clinical team for advice.

 • Drinking fluids: Drinking plenty of fluids such as water and squash can help with fatigue and tiredness caused by your treatment.
 It can also help flush out toxins in your body caused by treatment.
-You can try diluted juice if you don’t like water, but remember fizzy drinks and fruit juice often have lots of sugar in them.
+You can try diluted juice if you don’t like water.

 • Skin care: The skin in the treatment area will always be more sensitive to the sun.
 Always protect it by covering up and use a high factor sunblock.

-Always talk to your doctor or treatment team about any late effects you have.
+Always talk to your doctor or medical team about any late effects you have.
 Even if they are not mentioned here.
 Everyone is different and experiences treatment differently.
 There may be ways they can help you reduce or manage symptoms.

 Further information